 *Airflow distribution pattern in Grasys membrane module with external gas supply.
 In some applications internal gas supply modules can be used as well.

-The module body has one inlet pipe for feed gas mixture intake, and two outlet pipes for delivery of separated components.
+The module body has one connection pipe for feed gas mixture inlet and two connection pipes for separated components outlet.

 Mixture separation using membrane technology is accounted for the partial pressure difference on the hollow fiber membrane outer and inner surfaces.
 Gases that penetrate polymer membrane fast (such as H2, CO2, O2, water vapor, higher hydrocarbons) come into the fiber and come out of membrane cartridge through one of the outlet connection pipes.
 Gases that penetrate membrane slowly (such as CO, N2, CH4), come out of membrane module through the second outlet connection pipe.